ankumar/architecture/README.md

 ## WellArchitected
 Enterprise architecture is about High-level strategic stuff including People, Process and Technology; synthesis of multiple perspectives, including social dynamics, domain-driven design, business models, and software architecture.
 It's not about code, and it's not a synonym for "software architecture".

-A [big ball of mud](http://www.laputan.org/mud/) is a software system that lacks a perceivable architecture.
-Although undesirable from a software engineering point of view, such systems are common in practice due to business pressures, developer turnover and code entropy.
-They are a type of design anti-pattern.
 * Frameworks
   * [The Twelve Factors](https://12factor.net/)
   * [Azure Architecture Center](https://docs.microsoft.com/en-us/azure/architecture/)